 Anna Krook, nursery manager at The Little School at Pooh Corner in Hampshire, said: “Millie’s Mark has been an excellent tool to ensure first aid is at the forefront of everyone’s minds at the nursery.
 It has helped the nursery identify staff who feel competent and confident in first aid as well as recognise that staff may still require training after completing their first aid course.

-“We chose to re-new our Millie's Mark accreditation because we understand how important the whole process is to ensure a safe environment for all our children.
-It is an extremely thorough process which involves reviewing current practice and making improvements.
+“We chose to renew our Millie’s Mark accreditation because we understand how important the whole process is to ensure a safe environment for all our children.
+It is an extremely thorough process that involves reviewing current practices and making improvements.

 “Going above and beyond the minimum requirements for first aid has meant raising the standards in early years.
 This is something we feel is so important as it provides children with a safe environment where they can play, explore and learn.